 Step 1: Trailer Wiring Harness—Take Out Old Wiring

 Remove the old wiring of the trailer using a set of pliers.
 Also, remove the trailer wire connector if present.
-Keep the layout of the wire in mind to assist you in rewiring the trailer.
+Keep the wiring layout in mind to assist you in rewiring the trailer.

 Step 2: Clean the Area